calummoore/blog-product/content/products/snapboard/index.md

 This is the last day before I go away for a long-weekend wedding in Italy.
 It probably comes at a good time - as I need some time to reflect on how to move forward with this product, how to get back on track with 1 Product a Week, and how to best deliver updates to you.

 Don't expect any updates until Tuesday next week, when I'm back from vacation.

+### Day 28

+Tuesday 16 July: ☀️ 27° -  Sunny and a gentle breeze

+I'm back from my vacation.
+It was great - I highly recommend Stresa, Italy.
+I plan today to spend my time considering how to move forward with Snapboard and 1 Product a Week.
+I still don’t have Google Approval, so I think the best option is to move on, and just launch it when I get that.

+### Day 29

+Wednesday 17 July: ☀️ 26° -  Sunny and a gentle breeze

+I finally got Google Approval 🎉🎉🎉.
+Okay, I AM LAUNCHING THIS TOMORROW.
+NO EXCUSES.